snaplet/docs-old/docs/06-tutorials/supabase-clone-environments.md

 ### Step 3: Set up your Supabase local development stack

-Below is a summary of commands you will have to run in your terminal, to get Supabase set up on your local machine.
-For more detailed guide you can also follow the guide in the Supabase docs, [here](https://supabase.com/docs/guides/cli/local-development).
+Below is a summary of commands you will have to run in your terminal to get Supabase set up on your local machine.
+For a more detailed steps you can visit the Supabase docs [here](https://supabase.com/docs/guides/cli/local-development).

 ```bash
 # log in to the Supabase CLI